Everytime I start a new Xcode/iOS project, there are few rituals I perform, quite religiously.

 I find the the default navigation bar that comes along with translucent background useless.
 Majority of all apps end up either with a solid color or a subtle gradient.

-and other times, I just configure it directly.
+Sometimes I prefer to subclass UINavigationController and other times, I just configure it directly.
 Either case the essential snippet of code is this:

 // Disable translucency